MicrosoftDocs/learn/learn-pr/azure/create-custom-roles-for-azure-resources-with-rbac/resources/design-doc.md

 ## Prerequisites

-- Familiarity with role-based access control (RBAC) for Azure resources
+- Basic knowledge of access management concepts in Azure like role-based access control (RBAC) for Azure resources

 ## Summary

-Understand the structure of role definitions.
-Identify role properties to use for custom role.
-Create custom role and assign to user.
-Test custom user role.
+Understand the structure of role definitions for access control.
+Identify the role properties to use that define your custom role permissions.
+Create a custom role and assign to a user.

 ## Learning objectives

 1. Identify role definition structure and properties
-1. Create and manage a custom user role
+1. Create and manage a custom user role for Azure resource access management

 ## Chunk your content into subtasks